Update: May 25, 2026

 Claude Code is for you if:

-- ●You are a solo dev or small team and $300 per month is real money
+- ●You are a solo dev or small team and want the lowest entry tier in the genre at $20 / mo

 - ●You live in VS Code or JetBrains and want first-party integration